SPEITCoder/CAN-PR2/report.md

    in total 8+1+2+2 = 13.

 Practically, a cache that is large enough to contain 8 integers (32 cache size units) would provide a promising hit rate as they are the most frequently used data.
-And we can observe that when the cache provide enough space to store 16 > 13 integers (cache size = 128), we can see that the hit rate is nearly 100%.
+And we can observe that when the cache provides enough space to store 16 > 13 integers (cache size = 128), we can see that the hit rate is nearly 100%.

 In addition, if a data cache is large enough to cache all the data accessed, data miss would only be generated the first time it is accessed, namely compulsory miss.
-On the contrary, if the cache size is not adequate, the data miss consist mainly of the capacity miss.
+On the contrary, if the cache size is not adequate, the data miss consists mainly of the capacity miss.

 ## Final question

 The configuration dcache_block_size = 16/32, 4-way set-associative, total number of cache blocks = 8 performs the best (the hit rate 99.6% exceeds all the others cases).

 The configuration:  dcache_block_size = 8, 4-way set-associative, total number of cache blocks = 8 made the best trade-off between the total cache size and the hit rate.
-Because the hit rate is rather good and close to 100% (96.8%), but the total cache size is merely half of the best performance case(the case total size = 128, hit rate = 99.6%) in block size section.
+Because the hit rate is rather good and close to 100% (96.8%), but the total cache size is merely half of the best performance case (the case total size = 128, hit rate = 99.6%) in block size section.

 From the result of changing data cache number and size, we can observe that as the total size increase, the hit rate is significantly enhanced, and from question 4 that as the total cache size is fixed, the enhance of hit rate is limited.
 So we can conclude that the total cache size is the most relevant parameter to the hit rate.
 And this conclusion is coherent with the analysis of data access that the data is reused very frequently and the most dominant factor of the hit rate is the cache size.